-Free Virtual Storytimes – Libraries and bookstores alike have free virtual storytimes for kids and families at this time, and make a great, quiet summer break from the heat or rain.
-For example, Wild Rumpus Books in Minneapolis has free virtual storytimes each week.
+Free Storytimes – Libraries and bookstores alike have free storytimes for kids and families, and make a great, quiet summer break from the heat or rain.

 Free Build-a-Bear Virtual Workshop Every Wednesday – Build-a-Bear is offering free Virtual Workshops every Wednesday!
 There are activities, crafts and free printables.
 It will definitely help keep your kids busy during this time!

-Free Minnesota Zoo Virtual Fun – The Minnesota Zoo is open but are also offering online learning options.
+Free Minnesota Zoo Virtual Fun – The Minnesota Zoo is open but also offers online learning options.

 Free Minnesota Printables, LiveCams and Activities to Do at Home – Check out my roundup of interactive, online Minnesota fun!

-Free Microsoft Store Virtual Summer Camps for Kids – Microsoft Store has offered free summer camps in previous years, and again is offering many virtual options instead this year!
+Free Microsoft Online Summer Camps for Kids – Microsoft Store has offered free summer camps in previous years, and you can currently find virtual options.

 Free Community Camps – The Sanneh Foundation gives kids ages 5-12 a safe, healthy and FUN camp experience every summer by offering FREE community sports camps throughout Minneapolis and St. Paul.
-There are many camps offered.
-(This has grown a lot since the last time I posted about them!)
+There are many camps offered each year.

 Museum & Attractions

-- Minneapolis Institute of Art – Free virtual family days offered the second Sunday of the month!
+- Minneapolis Institute of Art – Free family days offered the second Sunday of the month!

-- Minnesota Children’s Museum – They are open!
-Save $3 per admission online any day with my code TCFM.
+- Minnesota Children’s Museum – FREE First Sundays mean free admission for all, but you have to sign up in advance.
+Otherwise, save $3 per admission any day with my code TCFM (mention in person).
 (St. Paul)

-- Walker Art Center – They continue to offer Free First Saturdays for families!
-Just be sure to reserve your FREE tickets online.
-Activities continue online as well.
+- Walker Art Center – Check out Free First Saturdays for families!

 Create Your Own Adventure!